William-Mata-Tanase/sumarawiki/src/site/notes/World/Npc/Gods, Demigods and Devine Beasts/The Lasting Lands/The Lasting Lands'.md

 #### The Primordial Giants

-In the dawn of time, before the formation of [[World/Sumara/Geography/The Triad Lands/The Sumexas Plateau\|the Sumexas Plateau]] and [[World/Sumara/Geography/The Lasting Lands\|World/Sumara/Geography/The Lasting Lands]], the world was a chaotic expanse of untamed magic and raw elemental power.
+In the dawn of time, before the formation of [[World/Sumara/Geography/The Triad Lands/The Sumexas Plateau\|the Sumexas Plateau]] and [[World/Sumara/Geography/The Lasting Lands\|The Lasting Lands]], the world was a chaotic expanse of untamed magic and raw elemental power.
 From this primordial chaos emerged the **Giants of Creation**—immense beings of earth, fire, water, and air.
 These giants were tasked by the Elder Gods to shape the land and bring order to the chaotic world.

 #### The Giant Wars